lucastidy/NotiFlow/README.md

 cd ./app/Frontend
 docker-compose up --build
 ```
-If you do not have `Docker`, you can run the app using `Node.js` which can be downloaded here [here](https://nodejs.org/en/download).
+If you do not have `Docker`, you can run the app using `Node.js` which can be downloaded [here](https://nodejs.org/en/download).
 Then use:
 ```
 npm install
 npm run build